Peninsula Insulation, LLC logo

 Why Your Crawl Space Smells Musty and How Encapsulation Fixes It in Pasadena, MD

-What Causes Musty Smells in Your Crawl Space
+What Causes a Musty Smell in Your Crawl Space

 Ground Moisture Evaporation

-The most common cause of crawl space odors is simple evaporation.
-Bare earth floors release approximately 4-25 gallons of water vapor daily into the air, depending on soil moisture content and temperature differentials.
-This constant moisture source creates the perfect breeding ground for mold and bacteria.
-According to the EPA’s guidance on mold and moisture, molds need only moisture, a food source, and the right temperature to begin growing within 24-48 hours.
+The most common cause is simple evaporation.
+A bare earth floor can release roughly 4 to 25 gallons of water vapor a day, depending on soil moisture and temperature.
+That constant moisture supply is exactly what mold and bacteria need to establish themselves.
+According to the EPA, mold needs only moisture, a food source, and the right temperature to start growing within 24 to 48 hours.

 The Stack Effect and Air Movement